microsoft/semantic-kernel/docs/decisions/0021-json-serializable-custom-types.md

 ## Considered Options

-**1. Use TypeConverter for primitive types and native serialization methods for custom types**
+**1. Fallback to serialization using `System.Text.Json` if a `TypeConverter` is not available for the given type**

-- Primitive types will be handled using the native `TypeConverter`s, which will be wrapped as a `JsonConverter` to allow for serialization/deserialization to/from a string.
+- Primitive types will be handled using their native `TypeConverter`s
-  - We preserve the use of the native `TypeConverter`s for primitive types to prevent any lossy conversions.
+  - We preserve the use of the native `TypeConverter` for primitive types to prevent any lossy conversions.
-- Complex types will be handled by the registered `JsonConverter`, if registered.
+- Complex types will be handled by their registered `TypeConverter`, if provided.
-- If no `JsonConverter` is registered for a complex type, JSON serialization/deserialization using `System.Text.Json` will be used.
+- If no `TypeConverter` is registered for a complex type, our own `JsonSerializationTypeConverter` will be used to attempt JSON serialization/deserialization using `System.Text.Json`.
+  - A detailed error message will be thrown if the type cannot be serialized/deserialized.

-This will change the `GetTypeConverter()` method in `NativeFunction.cs` to look like the following, where before the return type was `null` if no `TypeConverter` was found for the type:
+This will change the `GetTypeConverter()` method in `NativeFunction.cs` to look like the following, where before `null` was returned if no `TypeConverter` was found for the type:

 ```csharp
 private static TypeConverter GetTypeConverter(Type targetType)